markjprice/cs11dotnet7/docs/previews/README.md

 # Previews

-Preliminary drafts of *C# 11 and .NET 7 - Modern Cross-Platform Development* were written and tested with **.NET 7 Preview 1**.
-Microsoft will release monthly previews until August, then two release candidates in September and October, before the general availablility (GA) release in November 2022.
+Preliminary drafts of *C# 11 and .NET 7 - Modern Cross-Platform Development Fundamentals* were written and tested with **.NET 7 Preview 1**.
+Microsoft will release monthly previews until August, then two release candidates in September and October with Go Live licenses, before the general availablility (GA) release on 8 November 2022.
 Each month I will add new content to this page that will then be added to the final drafts in September.

 - [Previews](#previews)
 - [Chapter 1 - Hello, C#!
 Welcome, .NET!](#chapter-1---hello-c-welcome-net)